Table of contents

 What is DSCR?

-Why is DSCR important in real estate?
+Why is DSCR important in finance and real estate?

 How is DSCR calculated?

-What is considered a good DSCR?
+What is a good DSCR for commercial real estate?

-How does DSCR affect loan approval?
+How does DSCR impact loan approvals?

-What are the limitations of DSCR?
+What are some limitations of DSCR?

 DSCR Loan Quote